mcsrainbow/mcsrainbow.github.io/content/posts/20211124-2036-opencv/index.en.md

 {{< image src="captchas_5UFQ_binary.png" alt="captchas_5UFQ_binary" width=400 >}}

-Use the Gaussian Blur to reduce noise and details, with the visual effect as looking at the image through a translucent frosted screen.
+Use the Gaussian Blur to reduce noise and details, with the visual effect of looking at the image through a translucent frosted screen.

 ```python
 # image denoising using the gaussian blur